skshahidur/predict_email_timing/README.md

 $ cd ../pairfinance
 $ python serve.py
 ```
 The end point is at `http://127.0.0.1:5000/pairfinance`.
-Please follow the presentation folder for more details on this.
+Please follow the presentation folder, `predict_email_timing/pairfinance/presentation/` for more details on this.

+## Presentation
+The summary of the work is present inside the presentation folder `predict_email_timing/pairfinance/presentation/`.